-Antipyretics (aspirin, paracetamol, diclofenac) increased the death rate by 34% during influenza.
+Antipyretics (aspirin, paracetamol, diclofenac) taken during flu increased mortality by 34%.